trentrichardson/cakephp-shrink/README.md

 Installation
 ------------

+This version is for CakePHP 3, for other versions of CakePHP check the branches on Github.

 It is recommended to use composer to install: `"trentrichardson/cakephp-shrink": "dev-cakephp-v3.0"`.
 Then enable your plugin in bootstrap.php `Plugin::load('Shrink');` or `Plugin::loadAll();`.